hyrodium/BasicBSpline.jl/README.md

     * Only 1-d or 2-d B-spline manifold are supported.
     * 5 or less degree of polynomial are supported.
 * **[BasicBSpline.jl](https://github.com/hyrodium/BasicBSpline.jl) (this package)**
-    * Any degree of polynomial are supported.
+    * Any degrees of polynomial are supported.
     * Refinement algorithm for B-spline manifold.
     * Fitting algorithm by least squares.
     * High performance on speed.